 The electrical conductivity of the earth or concrete being scanned, the frequencies being transmitted, and the radiated power contribute to the effective range of ground penetrating radar.
 The more conductive the ground scanned is, the more challenging it is for electromagnetic waves to penetrate it.
 This is because the electromagnetic wave is attenuated.
 Due to these factors, there are often compromises on either depth or the image’s resolution generated by the electromagnetic waves.
 Higher frequencies provide a higher resolution but cannot penetrate the ground as far as lower frequencies and vice versa.
 For example, scanning ice may produce precise GPR results up to hundreds of feet deep; dry sand or concrete may have an image of up to 20 ft, but wet materials like clay soils may only allow inches of penetration.
 In most use cases, GPR is used to render images of the ground between five to ten feet deep.

 The most challenging aspect of ground penetrating radar is that it requires highly qualified experts to use the equipment.
 This data is challenging to analyze because the collected information creates layers or hyperbola that requires expert-level understanding.
 Trained experts can distinguish the difference between clear versus obstructed areas.
-Additionally, GPR experts can identify the differences between subsurface obstructions like tree roots, rocks, USTs, pipes, conduits, and more.
+Additionally, GPR experts can identify the differences between underground, subsurface obstructions like tree roots, rocks, USTs, pipes, conduits, and more.

 While GPR is an excellent tool to use in certain circumstances, when given the opportunity to connect to a line directly, electromagnetic locating can be a great option.